MegapolisPlayer/MuffleSpeech/README.md

 # WARNING
 Some antiviruses might detect these programs as viruses.
 These are false positives.
+This repository is not maintained anymore.
+Browse at your own risk.

 # Welcome
 Welcome to the MuffleSpeech project.